lb930/AWS/S3 to MySQL RDS/readme.md

 ![](code.PNG)

-Insert [this](https://github.com/lb930/AWS/blob/main/S3%20to%20MySQL%20RDS/s3_to_mysql.py) into the function.
+Insert [this code snippet](https://github.com/lb930/AWS/blob/main/S3%20to%20MySQL%20RDS/s3_to_mysql.py) into the function.
 Remember to replace the values for host, database, user and password in lines 27 - 30.
 Depending on your csv file, you may also want to adjust row 33 with your column names.

 Once that's done, deploy your code.